- 📖 Geeky Medics OSCE Book

 - they are essential for humoral immunity, also known as the antibody-mediated immune response

-- plasma cells are mature B cells which secrete antibodies, which recognise specific foreign antigens and bind to them or destroy them
+- plasma cells are mature B cells that secrete antibodies, which recognise specific foreign antigens and bind to them or destroy them

 - memory B cells “remember” the offending foreign antigens to allow the immune system to mount a quicker antibody response to any subsequent infections